learn-co-students/swift-functionFun-lab-ios-apply-000/README.md

 ![terminal](http://i.imgur.com/Gi2oymQ.png)

-* In the next few steps, there are commands that we will be asking you make in the Terminal application.
+* In the next few steps, there are commands that we will be asking you to make in the Terminal application.
 If you find that every time you type in these commands that you're receiving errors, you might have to install Git.

-* If you don't have Git installed in that the above command isn't working for you.
-Type `git` from the Terminal.
+* Type `git` from the Terminal.
 If you don't have it installed already, it will prompt you to install it.

 ![typing git](http://i.imgur.com/vVfER9a.png)

 * If you find that installation of Git isn't working this way, check out this link [here](https://help.github.com/articles/set-up-git/) and follow those instructions before coming back here.

 * We need to find a place on our computer where we want to store these files.
-I suggest saving them in your Developer folder, so that way they aren't scattered all over your desktop.
+We suggest saving them in your Developer folder, so that way they aren't scattered all over your desktop.
 Take a look at the following commands I typed in to enter the Developer folder.

 ![commands](http://i.imgur.com/pZSe3ff.png)